Rafael Benítez: 2001–04: Twice Spanish champions and UEFA Cup winners

-In 2001, Benítez was appointed coach of Valencia, replacing Héctor Cúper.
-The club had previously approached Javier Irureta, Mané and Luis Aragonés and had been turned down by all three.
-However, Club Director Javier Subirats recognised the potential of Benítez and campaigned for his appointment.
-According to Santiago Cañizares, the squad was initially surprised but they were immediately won over by his modesty as he presented himself as quoted: "You come from the Champions League final and I come from Segunda División, but humbly I think I have tools to make you improve".
+In 2001, Benítez was appointed coach of Valencia, replacing Argentine Héctor Cúper.
+Cúper had led the club to two consecutive UEFA Champions League finals (both of which they lost), and departed to join Italian side Inter Milan.
+Valencia had previously approached Javier Irureta, Mané and Luis Aragonés, and had been turned down by all three.
+However, club director Javier Subirats recognised the potential of Benítez, and campaigned for his appointment.
+According to Santiago Cañizares, the squad was initially surprised, but they were immediately won over by his modesty as he presented himself as quoted: "You come from the Champions League final and I come from Segunda División, but humbly I think I have tools to make you improve".
+Shortly after his signing was announced in June 2001, Valencia president Pedro Cortes claimed that, "we believe he's the ideal coach.
+He's a professional who is highly qualified to take charge of the sort of team we want — young, aggressive and with a winning attitude."
+Benitez signed a two-year deal, with an annual salary of €450,000.
+It was well below the €1.2 million Cúper had earnt the previous season.

-Valencia fans also were soon won over by Benítez after he introduced a more attacking style of play than his predecessor, Cúper.
-He also brought in both Mista from his former club and Francisco Rufete from Málaga, with Mista going on to become top goalscorer for Valencia with 19 goals in the 2003–04 season.
+Valencia fans also were soon won over by Benítez, after he introduced a more attacking style of play than his predecessor.
+He also brought in both Mista from his former club and Francisco Rufete from Málaga, with Mista going on to become top goalscorer for Valencia, with 19 goals in the 2003–04 season.
 In 2002, these tactics saw Benítez lead Valencia to their first La Liga title in 31 years, winning it by a seven-point margin over second-placed Deportivo La Coruña.

-However, the following 2002–03 season was a disappointing one; the club failed to follow up on their title success, finishing 18 points behind champions Real Madrid, and missed out on the top four by a single point.
+However, the following season was a disappointing one; the club failed to follow up on their title success, finishing 18 points behind champions Real Madrid, and missed out on the top four by a single point.
 The season also saw Benítez make his debut in the Champions League, where his side reached the quarter-finals, losing to Inter Milan.

-In 2003–04 season, Valencia won La Liga with three games to spare and beat Marseille 2–0 in the UEFA Cup final.
-Despite this success, Benítez fell out with Jesús García Pitarch, the club's director of football, over control of new signings and the club's failure to reinforce the squad with the players he wanted.
-He said, "I was hoping for a sofa [a defender] and they've brought me a lamp [Fabián Canobbio]," in reference to the positions he wanted to be strengthened.
+In the 2003–04 season, Valencia won La Liga with three games to spare, and beat Marseille 2–0 in the UEFA Cup final.
+Despite this success, Benítez fell out with Jesús García Pitarch, the club's director of football, over control of new signings, and the club's failure to reinforce the squad with the players he wanted.
+He said: "I was hoping for a sofa [a defender] and they've brought me a lamp [Fabián Canobbio]," in reference to the positions he wanted to be strengthened.
 These differences of opinion saw Benítez resign as Valencia coach on 1 June 2004.